Who Are My Competitors Online? Spy on Competitors With 5 Tools

 The real question: Who are my competitors online?

 Now that we’ve covered why it’s important to know your competitors, let’s talk about how to find your competitors online.
-There is a wide variety of competitor research strategies, and we’ll talk about them all.
+There is a wide variety of competitor research strategies, and we’ll talk about them now.

 1. Start by finding your top keywords and who ranks for them

-• Create a shortlist of keywords that come to mind.
-These will most likely be the products and services that you offer.
+• Create a shortlist of keywords that come to mind (These will most likely be the products and services that you offer)

 Oh, and it also means they have a solid marketing strategy to rank highly for their target keywords.